lhmRyan/deep-supervised-hashing-DSH/README.md

-#This is the README information of the following publication, please
+#This is the README information of the following publication
-refer to "README.md" for the original README information of Caffe.
 ========================================================================
 Deep Supervised Hashing for Fast Image Retrieval, Version 1.0,  Copyright(c) May, 2016